TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/documentation-projects/inclusive-naming.md

 #### Tyk Pump - Parameters in the configuration file
 - [analytics_storage_config.master_name]({{< ref "tyk-pump/tyk-pump-configuration/tyk-pump-environment-variables#analytics_storage_configmaster_name" >}})

-### Other Occurrences and third-party dependencies
+### Other occurrences and third-party dependencies
 Content contains *INI Tier 1 word* occurrences due to the following external dependencies:
 - Links to Tyk Component GitHub repositories with a default branch set as `master`.
 - Tyk Gateway and Tyk Pump content use Redis terminology for `master` in relation to key storage and analytics.